 Ten minutes later the urge would hit me and I’d start up Bannerlord and play some more.
 It is the videogame version of close Reddit, open Reddit and this went on for a long time.
 10 hours, 20 hours, 40 hours.
 As I write this I’m sitting at 66 hours of playtime and the game is still calling to me.

 That’s simply because Bannerlord is a damn fun game.
-Every unfinished portion gives you a sense of longing about how much better it will be when it’s finished.
+Every unfinished portion gives you a sense of longing about how much better the game will be when it’s finished.
 But it’s perfectly playable now and satisfyingly so.

 At its core, Bannerlord is an improved version of its predecessor.
-You create a character, start with nothing and make your way in a world that moves on with or without you.
+You create a character, start with nothing and make your way in a world that moves, with or without you.
 Wars are fought, cities fall and children are born whether or not you are involved.

 There is an optional main quest you can follow that

-Your character gains skills by simply using them.
+Your character gains skills simply by using them.
 If you fight with a one-handed sword, your one-handed skill will increase.
-If you ride a horse, your riding levels up.
+If you ride a horse, your riding skill imrpoves.
 Trading goods will raise your trade skill, and smithing weapons will make you better at it.
 Each skill has a perk tree and at certain thresholds, you select one of them.

 Your initial skills are determined by a list of choices you make at the start of the game regarding your character’s culture, parents, childhood, and more.

 The combat in Bannerlord is skill-based, you can swing and block from four directions with most weapons, and the speed, angle, and velocity all affect the damage.
 Even if you choose to stay out of the melee yourself, you can still prove you’re worthy of command by competing in tournaments and dueling bandit bosses.